nycdotnet/docker-cheat-sheet/README.md

 You can build the `Dockerfile` in the current directory with `docker build .`.
 If you need to pull a newer version of the images (specified as part of `FROM`), you can use `--pull` as in `docker build . --pull`, otherwise the images will be cached.
 This is usually required when using a floating tag such as `latest`.

+## Running a container interactively

+Once you've built a Linux-based `Dockerfile`, you can run bash inside it using the image hash (will be shown at the end of each successful step in the build such as `Successfully built 8ecf61de9be9`).
+The command is typically `docker run -it <image> bash`, though bash may be `bin/bash` or even something else, depending on the setup of the image.
+If the `Dockerfile` has an `ENTRYPOINT` step, you may have to specify bash as an entrypoint instead: `docker run -it --entrypoint /bin/bash <image>`

 ## Docker compose